shamoh/reactor-test/README.md

 ## Run it

-Each test as JUnit test menthod.
+Each test as JUnit test method.
 No assertions there, so sorry.

 ```shell
 $ mvn test